bigdata-i523/hid327/notebook.md

 * 09/27/17 Attended 5PM class.
 Asked questions about getting help with LaTex, format of paper.
 * 10/02/17 Attended 6PM class.
 Listened to hear issues others have had.
 Asked question, but my connection was breaking up and it was hard for others to hear.
 I will us my phone for the voice the next time and computer for the video.
 * 10/11/17 Attended 5PM class.
 Asked questions about how to do some of the homework as I am not familiar with the environment for saving data and writing Python against the data store.
 Asked about choosing a topic for Project as I have not seen a list like the ones for Paper1 and Paper2.
+* 10/16/17 Attended 6PM class and half of the class which started at approximately 7PM.
+* 10/18/17 Attended 5PM class.
+* 10/23/17 Attended 6PM class.

 # Theory